irmen/prog8/docs/source/programming.rst

     writes the word value at the given address in memory, in usual little-endian lsb/msb byte order.

 pokemon(address, value)
-    Attempts to write a byte to a ROM at a location in machine language monitor bank.
-    Doesn't have anything to do with a certain video game.
+    Doesn't do anything useful.
+Also doesn't have anything to do with a certain video game.

 push(value)
     pushes a byte value on the CPU hardware stack.
 Low-level function that should normally not be used.